Estimated reading time: 7 minutes

 Then feel peace of mind because studies show that hybrid and online learning is just as effective as traditional education.
-77% of academic leaders say that online learning outcomes are similar or better than in-person classes.
+77% of academic leaders say that online learning outcomes are similar to or better than in-person classes.

-Having the option to school online gives you the flexibility to juggle your full-time job, family, and child care responsibilities.
+Having the option to school online gives you the flexibility to juggle your full-time job, family, and childcare responsibilities.
 And in the meantime, you don’t have to sacrifice your education.

 Online and hybrid learning can take place wherever you are located.
-That means, if you or your child is sick, you don’t have to miss a lecture.
+That means, that if you or your child is sick, you don’t have to miss a lecture.
 Instead, you can complete your work online until you’re ready to return to class.

 Similarly, you may feel too tired to focus on learning after a long day at work.
 Instead of forcing yourself to go to class, you can put off your lessons and assignments until you’re feeling more prepared.